andy-john-thompson/concourse-ci-basic/README.md

 ## Secrets
 Looks like you need to use vault here (other options are available).
 Info in tutorial doesn't give example for vault - https://concoursetutorial.com/basics/secret-parameters/

+### Areas to consider
+* Currently it looks like there is no default support for multibranch pipelines (although this is a work in progress to support this).
+Therefore you have to ensure you architect your CI/CD model to take this into consideration before any implementation.
+* You must use a secrets provider, as secrets passed as variables could be read by a user who can download the yaml files from the Concourse Server
+* Some of the resource types look very useful - https://resource-types.concourse-ci.org/
+  * Eg Terraform, Artifactory, S3, Git, Github